Air Force ROTC Program Overview

 Taught by a world-class military faculty and supplemented by distinguished speakers, Air Force ROTC classes bring policy and history to life.
 Classes take place in university classrooms at Parks College which is equipped with everything needed for learning in a comfortable and positive atmosphere.
 Computers and other helpful facilities are located at the Air Force ROTC detachment as well.

-Freshman and sophomore cadets are only required to wear their uniforms on Wednesdays.
-Junior, and senior cadets wear their uniforms on their appointed class days as well.
+Cadets are only required to wear their uniforms on Wednesdays.
 Occasional special events will also prompt the wear of the Air Force ROTC uniform.
 The rest of the time we look like every other college student.

 Cadets enrolling in ROTC classes as university freshmen will be classified as AS 100 cadets, in reference to the AS 100 series of classes they will take.
 The freshman experience in ROTC is far different from the experience of first-year cadets at the service academies (such as the US Air Force Academy).
 ROTC does not have an “initiation” year where freshmen cadets are placed under severe restrictions.
 AS 100 cadets are instead expected to simply learn all they can about ROTC and the Air Force in order to make an informed decision about whether to continue in the program.